 Hope For The Enmeshed Family

-If you are part of an enmeshed family, there is hope!
-You CAN gain autonomy, break problematic patterns, and learn to set healthy boundaries with family members and others.
-You can also get support, on an emotional level, restore unstable family patterns, establish setting boundaries that are healthy, and find a good relational balance that involves or involving trust, personal and relational boundaries.
+If you are part of an enmeshed family, there is hope.
+You can gain autonomy, challenge problematic patterns, and learn to set healthy boundaries with family members and others.
+You can also get support on an emotional level, restore unstable family patterns, establish setting boundaries that are healthy, and find a good relational balance that involves trust, personal and relational boundaries.
 Though this process can take time and patience, it's a rewarding journey that can help you and your loved ones feel closer.
 With the help of an individual or family therapist, you can figure out what patterns are manifesting in your relationships, and how to cope with them in an effective way.

 While being a member of an enmeshed family can be discouraging, awareness opens the door to healthier, happier relationships.
 Because enmeshment often spills over into romantic relationships and even friendships, recognizing telltale signs and seeking help is key to breaking the cycle.
-People in enmeshed relationships, whether as a child or in a romantic relationship, often feel defeated by emotional and physical abuse.
-They have trouble setting boundaries as an adult because their unhealthy enmeshed families set the stage citing boundaries are permeable.
-Understanding enmeshment with the help of a family therapist, requires taking the vital first steps of seeking professional help.
-Healthy families do not typically need to find a therapist because there is an understanding of physical boundaries.
-When you’re in an enmeshed house as a child, it is best to find a therapist to avoid unhealthy relationship patterns as an adult.
+People with a history of enmeshed relationships can be more prone to struggling with emotional and physical abuse.
+They have trouble setting boundaries as an adult because their unhealthy enmeshed families set a precedence of boundaries as permeable.

 It's important to note that enmeshment is almost always unintentional.
-Children who grow up in enmeshed families often carry similar patterns to their own families, unaware of the dysfunctional cycles and unhealthy relationships they're passing on.
-It takes an individual becoming aware of his or her shortcomings and unhealthy behaviors to facilitate change.
+Children who grow up in enmeshed families often carry similar patterns to their own families while remaining unaware of the dysfunctional cycles and unhealthy relationships they're passing on.
+It takes an individual becoming aware of their shortcomings and unhealthy behaviors to facilitate change.
 Understanding enmeshment and enmeshed relationships can help you break the pattern.

 Signs Of Enmeshment

 Many enmeshed parents expect their children to adhere to their spoken or unspoken rules into adulthood.
 Enmeshment between a parent and a child can get complicated.
-These parents may find it unacceptable if their adult children choose to stray from their rigid beliefs and values, thoughts and feelings.
-They often count on their children for emotional support, expect them to live nearby and follow a specific career path.
-If you grew up with enmeshed relationships, you may feel like you do not get a say in what you want in life outside of what involves family.
-In many cases, the child is expected to fulfill his or her parent's unfulfilled dreams.
-When family cohesion is not present, the parent may not respond as anticipated.
-This often happens when major family events become intrusive on family closeness and family cohesion and enmeshment.
-When attempts are made at setting boundaries or putting up physical boundaries parents may not respond well.
-Enmeshed relationships among families are by far the hardest to manage as the control that is placed on the related children is such that they feel everything they do is inadequate.
-Trying to convert from boundary disengaged relationships to engaged relationships is challenging.
+These parents may find it unacceptable if their adult children disagree with their beliefs and values.
+They will sometimes rely on their children for emotional support, expect them to live nearby, and follow a specific career path.
+If you grew up with enmeshed relationships, you may feel like you do not get a say in what you want in life outside your family.

 You may be part of an enmeshed relationship or family if you experience any of the following: